araamz/CS-330-Cookie-Clicker/README.md

 1. This application was only tested on Safari and may not work correctly on non-webkit based browsers.
 2. It is recommended to use a web server to test the frontend application.
 3. Originally, this application was supposed to be a itinerary application that displayed tickets from a database hence the project files are called `ticketr`.
+4. This application is meant to be part of a fairly small-scale project meaning there are use cases that will result in broken functionality.
+This is a **rapid prototype**.